Guardian Country Diary features in August and September 2023 described sightings of brown trout on Dartmoor and a slow worm. To read click here.

 |

 A summary piece on my wildlife travels, angled on summer species, was the mid-June 'Big Read' feature in The Independent, spanning three pages.
-The article was posted as the top home page story on the paper's website.
+The 2015 article was posted as the top home page story on the paper's website.
 To read in full click here. |

 |

-Really pleased with this very generous full page review in the Daily Mail, May 22, by writer, broadcaster and columnist Bel Mooney.
+Really pleased with this very generous full page review in the Daily Mail, May 22, 2015 by writer, broadcaster and columnist Bel Mooney.
 'A terrific book that's very easy to love... his adventures are as strange and engaging as the wonderful creatures he sees... this delightful book is a triumph.'
 (Click here to read in full) |

 Delighted my article on why out of sight

-shouldn't mean out of mind for our 'invisible' species has been published by the Guardian online.
+shouldn't mean out of mind for our 'invisible' species was published by the Guardian online.
 The piece, which made the top ten most popular environment stories and was shared over 1,000 times, was angled on a tiny rare spider (left) that lives at Radford Quarry, near Plymouth.
 Click here to read in full |

 Few And Far Between has been featured in The Herald, Western Morning News and North London's Ham&High, among other local publications, and on a number of BBC regional radio stations, including BBC Scotland, Jersey, Wiltshire, Sheffield, Devon Berkshire and Cumbria, following ten back-to-back live interviews.